 Marketing and Outreach (Postponed in 2020)– Join WSA faculty and staff to promote WSA through open houses and local festivals, such as the Decatur Book Festival during Labor Day weekend, and the Decatur Arts Festival during Memorial Day weekend.
 Weekend hours often needed.

+These are just some of the ways to get involved and support WSA.
 Each individual class will have opportunities to support the teachers and class activities.
 Whether you drive the mini bus for a field trip, keep score at a basketball game, go grocery shopping for a class camping trip or bring fresh flowers to the class, we hope you find many meaningful ways to be involved at WSA!